ETC5523-2025/assignment-4-packages-and-shiny-apps-mey63631/covid19/README.md

 <!-- badges: end -->

-This R package explores how the relative force of infection changes with vaccine efficacy (VE) and basic reproductive ratio (R0).
-It provides simulation data, visualization functions, and an interactive R Shiny application to help users explore how changes in R0 and VE affect quarantine breach risks.
+The covid19 package provides simulation data, visualization tools, and an interactive Shiny app to explore COVID-19 quarantine breach scenarios.
+It helps users understand how different vaccine efficacy levels (VE) and basic reproductive ratios (R0) influence the relative force of infection, allowing exploration of potential outbreak risks under various scenarios.
 The package and app are inspired by Zachreson et al. (2022).

 ## Installation